 Best Minimalist Running Shoes

-Barefoot and minimalist fans know that sometimes less really is more.
+Barefoot and minimalist fans know that sometimes less is really more.
 Though many runners want more support and coverage, there are still plenty of barefoot enthusiasts crushing marathons, ultras, and daily workouts (and let’s not forget about Barefoot Ted).
 Here, you’ll find four of our favorite minimalist running shoes.

 Merrell Vapor Glove: $80

 As the name implies, these shoes truly do fit like a glove.
 The breathable mesh keeps you cool in the summer and allows you to comfortably go without socks.
 We found them comfortable straight out of the box and have happily worn them hiking, biking, running, camping, and traveling.

 Handmade in Oregon, these certainly don’t look like your average running shoe.
-But they are extremely comfortable and an excellent choice for minimalist-lovers, barefoot aficionados, and travelers (they pack up impressively small and weigh 6 ounces).
+But they are extremely comfortable and an excellent choice for minimalists, barefoot aficionados, and travelers (they pack up impressively small and weigh 6 ounces).
 Once we got over the unusual look of these shoes, we were immediately impressed with how comfortable the RumAmoc was straight out of the box.

 Redesigned with perforated uppers for increased breathability, these minimal running shoes will certainly get some weird looks.
 I’ve gotten used to being stared at while jogging, but don’t be surprised if someone stops you to talk about the toe-defining footwear.
 The adjustable pull-tab allows for a more customized fit, and the rubber outsole provides just enough protection from the ground.
-Do note that it can take time to transition from regular running shoes to barefoot runners.
-Start slowly and ramp up your mileage while varying between grass and pavement whenever possible.
+Originally made popular during the heyday of “Born to Run,” the Five Finger shoes maintain a strong fanbase and innovative design.

 One tester in the GearJunkie crew has been wearing these for the past three summer seasons as her main footwear.
 That includes short trail runs, light hikes, and as a climbing approach shoe.
 The straps stay on and don’t rub, even after 10 miles!
 And the soles are ultra grippy, so you don’t have to slow down much when crossing rivers or running over wet logs.

 But it’s worth noting these sandals fit a little differently than shoes.
 In shoes, you want room for you toes; in Lunas, you actually want your toes to go over the edge a tiny bit.
 This helps with grip and traction.
-Also, if you are new to this type of footwear, give your feet time to get used to them.
+Also, if you’re new to this type of footwear, give your feet time to get used to them.
 Don’t go out on a big run right away — take it slow and work up to trail running bit by bit.

 How to Choose a Running Shoe

-- Consider your running style and goals.
+Consider your running style and goals.
 Will you be running on pavement, using a treadmill at the gym, or hitting the trails?
 Do you plan to run a certain amount of miles every week or have a more casual schedule?
 These questions will help determine what category of shoes to purchase and the budget worth spending.

-- How do you run?
+How do you run?
 Check the wear pattern on your old shoes.

 - Pronation shows a wear pattern centralized on the ball of the foot and a bit of the heel.